nxskok/pasias/docs/27-stan.md

 One line per parameter (plus the last one, which is the log-posterior distribution, not very useful to us).
 To get a 95\% posterior interval for the slope, use the 2.5 and 97.5 percentiles of the posterior for `b`, which are 467 and 572.
-(This is about $520 \pm 52$, rounding crudely, while the prior distribution said $500 \pm 200$, so the data have allowed us to estimate the slope a fair bit more accurately. xxx
+(This is about $520 \pm 52$, rounding crudely, while the prior distribution said $500 \pm 200$, so the data have allowed us to estimate the slope a fair bit more accurately.)

 (f) What can we say about the vocabulary size of a randomly